fscorrupt/awesome-stars/README.md

 ## Python

+- [Quinos2003/PollsApp](https://github.com/Quinos2003/PollsApp) - The "polls" application is a simple Django web app that allows users to create, vote on, and view the results of polls or surveys.
+It consists of models for questions and choices, views for handling u
+- [zablon-oigo/polls_app](https://github.com/zablon-oigo/polls_app) - a simple poll app where users can create polls, vote in polls, and view poll results.
 - [OperationFman/Plexensus](https://github.com/OperationFman/Plexensus) - Tinder for Plex Movies
-- [zakkarry/retraktarr](https://github.com/zakkarry/retraktarr) - reTraktarr is a "reverse" Trakt.tv list implementation for Radarr/Sonarr that creates Trakt lists for your movies/series using API calls.
+- [zakkarry/retraktarr](https://github.com/zakkarry/retraktarr) - retraktarr is a "reverse" Trakt.tv list implementation for Radarr/Sonarr that creates Trakt lists for your movies/series
 - [Hassassistant/openai_response](https://github.com/Hassassistant/openai_response) - Custom component to integrate OpenAI's ChatGPT into Home Assistant
 - [toniebox-reverse-engineering/toniebox](https://github.com/toniebox-reverse-engineering/toniebox) - Holds all gathered information.
 Join our telegram-channel Check out our Telegram Channel https://t.me/toniebox_reverse_engineering
 - [yt-dlp/yt-dlp](https://github.com/yt-dlp/yt-dlp) - A youtube-dl fork with additional features and fixes